vinitha-git9/Devops-Learning98/Week-11.md

 ECS:Elastice container service

-Amazon ECS (Elastic Container Service) is a service by AWS that helps you run and manage Docker containers on the cloud — without managing servers manually.
+1.Amazon ECS (Elastic Container Service) is a service by AWS that helps you run and manage Docker containers on the cloud — without managing servers manually.
+2.Amazon Elastic Container Service (ECS) is AWS’s managed container orchestration service.
+3.A container orchestrator manages the resources or servers to schedule and run containers.
+4.Creating and deploying container instances.
+5.Monitoring container health and replacing or restarting containers if they crash.
+6.Distributing and load balancing applications across multiple servers.

 📦 What is a Container?
 A container is like a lightweight package of your app (code, libraries, dependencies) that runs the same everywhere.